Therapy for People Who Experience Same-Sex Attraction

 Helpful therapy focuses on exploring the sources of distress, the person’s beliefs and values about sexuality and gender, and the nuances of their experience with sexuality and gender.

-The goal of therapy is to help men better understand and resolve dissonance between their values and same-sex desires, develop a secure sense of self and male identity, and help them make healthy life choices that are consistent with their personal values and religious beliefs.
+The goal of therapy is to help you better understand and resolve dissonance between your values and same-sex desires, develop a secure sense of self and male identity, and help you make healthy life choices that are consistent with your personal values and religious beliefs.
 It is a process of self-understanding, self-acceptance, and growth.

 Personal Choice

 People who experience same-sex attraction have the right to direct the course of their lives congruent with their values and religious beliefs.
-You can choose whether or not to self-identify as gay.
-You can choose whether or not to engage in same-sex sexual behavior.
+You can choose whether to self-identify as gay.
+You can choose whether to engage in same-sex sexual behavior.

 Client Self-Determination